omunroe-com/navewiki/[Howto]-Hacking-on-the-CoffeeScript-Compiler.md

    actually starts a watch mode.
 You may kill it when it has finished building once.)

-6. Run `cake doc:source` to build the annotated source code documentation.
+6. Run `cake doc:test` to build the browser-based tests for the website.

-7. Make sure that you haven’t forgot to update the version number somewhere.
-If you update from `1.9.9`, `git grep '1\.9\.9'` should only find matches in the change log.
+7. Run `cake doc:source` to build the annotated source code documentation.

 8. Commit all the changes.
 If you’re updating to `2.0.0`, `CoffeeScript 2.0.0` is a good commit message.